-Scalloping: August is scallop season along the gulf, and Cape San Blas, Florida is a great place to hunt for them.
-We had such fun with Seahorse Water Safari snorkeling for scallops.
-We found a few, and lots of other sea life in the clear, blue-green waters.
+August is scallop season along the gulf, and Cape San Blas, Florida is a great place to hunt for them.
+During our trip, we found a few, and lots of other sea life in the clear, blue-green waters.
 Our host Gary Heist explained everything we brought up and let us touch it before returning it to the sea.

 The Port St. Joe Port City Trail is a 10-foot wide pedestrian pathway that covers four miles.
 BayWalk Trail is part of the Port City Trail.
 It hugs the Bay and begins (or ends) at Sunset Coastal Grill, a perfect place for a break.

-Beachwalk is a 2.5 mile paved trail that runs along the water at WindMark Beach and offers views of the Bay and the Cape.
+Beachwalk is a 2.5 mile paved trail that runs along the waters of the Gulf of Mexico at WindMark Beach and offers views of the Bay and the Cape.

 Cape San Blas is one of several dog friendly beaches in Florida panhandle.
 So go ahead and bring fido.
 Many of the Cap San Blas Florida rentals allow dogs as well.